-Grandma’s Swedish pancakes, what she termed “French” coffee (just coffee with a hefty dose of milk in it), and “Jessica’s Salad,” a pasta salad so named because I ate a ton of it as a kid, were my favorites.
+Grandma’s Swedish pancakes, what she termed “French” coffee (just coffee with a hefty dose of milk in it), and “Jessica’s Salad,” a pasta salad (the one with spaghetti noodles, veggies, and Italian dressing) so nicknamed because I ate a ton of it as a kid, were my favorites.

 But I think I can blame my mother for my interest in all things food.
 I didn’t always understand how recipes worked though.
 As a kid, I remember her reading off recipe ingredients and saying, “Doesn’t that sound good?”
 I had no idea.
 The question didn’t even make sense to me.

 Now?
 I do the same with my kids.
 I mean, I get it.

 Mom’s Christmas cookie trays were legendary.
 No wonder.
 The family loved cookies and that kind of thing (except for my dad.
 He’s a mutant.
 Who doesn’t love cookies?!?!).
 Skipping past my dad, she had plenty to make for an appreciative audience.
 We were a good-sized group in those days.

 Until I moved out on my own and spent holidays in other places, I didn’t know that there were people out there who weren’t big on stuffing themselves silly at holiday meals, who didn’t linger at the table over dessert, just talking.
 I remember my grandma and aunt conversing in Swedish over coffee and cookies one Christmas (black, exactly how I drink it).

 Anyway, Mom baked well in advance, storing the cookies and bars out of our sight.
 Smart woman.
 Mint Brownies were always at the top of my request list.
 They were three layers of amazing kept in the fridge.